saltstack/salt/doc/ref/configuration/master.rst

 Default: ``[]``

 Used to restrict which environments are made available.
-Can speed up state runs if your hgfs remotes contain many branches/tags.
-Full names, globs, and regular expressions are accepted.
+Can speed up state runs if your hgfs remotes contain many branches/bookmarks/tags.
+Full names, globs, and regular expressions are supported.
 If using a regular expression, the expression must match the entire minion ID.

 If used, only branches/bookmarks/tags which match one of the specified expressions will be exposed as fileserver environments.

-If used in conjunction with :conf_master:`hgfs_env_blacklist`, then the subset of hosts which match the whitelist but do *not* match the blacklist will be exposed as fileserver environments.
+If used in conjunction with :conf_master:`hgfs_env_blacklist`, then the subset of branches/bookmarks/tags which match the whitelist but do *not* match the blacklist will be exposed as fileserver environments.

 .. code-block:: yaml